bxparks/AceButton/README.md

 you are seriously optimizing for program size or CPU cycles, you will probably want to write everything yourself from scratch.

-That said, the `examples/AutoBenchmark` sketch shows that `AceButton::check()` takes between 16 to 24 microseconds on a 16MHz ATmega328P chip in the idle case.
+That said, the [examples/AutoBenchmark](examples/AutoBenchmark) program shows that `AceButton::check()` takes between 17-20 microseconds on a 16MHz ATmega328P chip on average.
 Hopefully that is fast enough for the vast majority of people.

 ### HelloButton